-- Minimize: Minimizes your screen. - Zoom: Zooms your window to full-size (doesn't hide menu bar). - Full Screen: Toggles to and from full-screen mode (hides menu bar). - Navigator: Hides or shows the Navigator, Loupe, Histogram and Info pane. - Solo Mode: When enabled, this feature keeps only one control pane open at a time. - Open Quick View Browser: Opens the Quick View Browser overlay for the selected preset category.
+- Minimize: Minimizes your screen. - Zoom: Zooms your window to full-size (doesn't hide menu bar). - Full Screen: Toggles to and from full-screen mode (hides menu bar). - Navigator: Hides or shows the Navigator, Loupe, Histogram and Info pane. - Solo Mode: When enabled, this feature keeps only one control pane open at a time. - Open Quick View Browser: Opens the Quick View Browser overlay for the currently selected preset category. - Show Browser Panel: Hides or shows the Browser Panel. - Show Control Panel: Hides or shows the Control Panel. - Hide Panels: Hides or shows all Panels. - Document Name: Shows the name, zoom level and bit depth of the open image.